blake5634/ESP2Ard/TestsDemos/ESP2Ard_Ard_AIDE/README.md

 4) In the Arduino platform, open `ESP2Ard_Ard_AIDE.ino`

-5) Select the right board and port for your Arduino setup.
+5) Select the proper board and port for your Arduino setup.

 3) You should see 3 code tabs.
 Edit `ESP2Ard.h` to uncomment the  `#define` for